-Each of the behaviors and/or types of misconduct described below are prohibited and may subject the student to disciplinary action including, but not limited to, student conference, parent/guardian notification, parent/guardian conference, detention, in-school discipline, suspension and/or expulsion from school.
+Each of the behaviors and/or types of misconduct described below are prohibited and may subject the student to disciplinary action including, but not limited to, student conference, parent/guardian notification, parent/guardian conference, detention, inschool discipline, suspension and/or expulsion from school.
 Furthermore, any criminal acts committed at or related to the School will be reported to law enforcement officials as well as disciplined at school.
 Certain criminal acts may result in permanent exclusion from school.

-1. Possession/use of drugs and/or alcohol

-Possessing, using, transmitting or concealing, or being under the influence of any alcoholic beverage, controlled substance including, but not limited to, narcotics, mood altering drugs, counterfeit controlled substances, look-alikes, over the counter stimulants or depressants, anabolic steroids, or drug-related paraphernalia.
+1. Possession/use of drugs and/or alcohol - Possessing, using, transmitting or concealing, or being under the influence of any alcoholic beverage, controlled substance including, but not limited to, narcotics, mood altering drugs, counterfeit controlled substances, lookalikes, over the counter stimulants or depressants, anabolic steroids, or drug-related paraphernalia.
+Administrators are authorized to determine if a student has consumed alcohol.

-If a building principal has a reasonable individualized suspicion of drug or alcohol use, they may request the student in question to submit to any appropriate testing, including but not limited to, a breathalyzer test or urinalysis.
-In such circumstances, the student will be taken to a private administrative or instructional area on school property for such testing with at least one other member of the teaching or administrative staff present as a witness to the test.
-If a student refuses to take the test, they will be advised that such denial leaves the observed evidence of alcohol or drug use unrefuted thus leading to possible disciplinary action.
+If a building principal has a reasonable individualized suspicion of drug or alcohol use, s/he may choose to arrange for a breath test for blood alcohol.
+If a student refuses to take the test, s/he will be advised that such denial leaves the observed evidence of alcohol or drug use unrefuted thus leading to possible disciplinary action.
 The student will then be given a second opportunity to take the test.

-Furthermore, if there is, in the opinion of the administration, reasonable cause to believe that a student has violated the Substance Abuse policy, a standard protocol will be followed:
+Furthermore: If there is, in the opinion of the administration, reasonable cause to believe that a student has violated the Substance Abuse, a standard protocol will be followed.

 - Ensuring student safety will be the primary immediate concern.
-Therefore: - An immediate attempt to reach parents will be made - Students will be directed to remain with staff in a designated area. - The first option for the student is to cooperate with the administration, in which case the violation will be handled within the school. - o Leaving the premises and/or failure to cooperate will result in police involvement - As per board policy, a search may be conducted
+Therefore: - $\circ~$ An immediate attempt to reach parents will be made. - Students will be directed to remain with staff in a designated area.